zulip/zulip/zerver/webhooks/zabbix/doc.md

     Check the **Enabled** option, and click **Update**.

-1. Go back to your Zabbix Web Interface, and click **Administration**.
+1. Go back to your Zabbix web interface, and click **Administration**.
 Click on **Users**, and select the alias of the user you would like to use to set the notification.
 Click **Media**, and click **Add**.